EffieChantzi/COMBImageDL/README.md

 ## License

-COMBImageDL is distributed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details
+COMBImageDL is distributed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details